Hitachi HT 7700

 Two Hitachi HT7700 120kV TEMs are located in the AIBN laboratory.
 Both are equipped with a dual-focus objective aperture and so are capable of swapping between high contrast and high resolution modes.
 These microscopes are easy to use and ergonomically designed.
 Without a viewing chamber the microscopes have instead, a screen camera so all operations can be performed digitally sitting in front of a computer screen, rather than the microscope column.
-Both microscopes also have AXT 2kx2k CMOS digital cameras which allow fast acquisition and great sensitivity.
+Both microscopes also have a AMT xr401 4Megapixel scientific CMOS camera which allows for up to 16bit (high sensitivity) and fast data acquisition (for more details please see xr401 camera spec sheet).

 The instruments are configured differently: